-The original Magherabuoy House was built by a Liverpudlian doctor following the design of Sir Charles Lanyon – at that time Ireland’s leading architect.
-Lanyon also designed Queen’s University, Crumlin Road Gaol, Portrush town Hall and many other churches and notable public buildings across the north of the island.
+Magherabuoy House was built by a Liverpudlian doctor following the design of Sir Charles Lanyon.
+Lanyon was the leading Irish architect of his time.
+He also designed Queen’s University, Crumlin Road Gaol, Portrush Town Hall.
+He influenced the design of many churches and notable public buildings here.

-During the years 1934-47 Magherabuoy House was the home of Sir Richard Dawson Bates, Minister for Home Affairs at the old Northern Ireland government at Stormont.
-Bates was a close ally of Lord Craigavon and a controversial figure in his own right, but he would often use Magherabuoy House to entertain foreign dignitaries.
+During the years 1934-47, Magherabuoy House was the home of Sir Richard Dawson Bates.
+Bates was Minister for Home Affairs in the old Northern Ireland government at Stormont.
+He was a close ally of the Prime Minister and a controversial figure in his own right.
+He often used Magherabuoy House to entertain foreign dignitaries.

-If you’d like to find out more about the history of the area, Magherabuoy House and our Hotel, please click here.
+If you’d like to find out more abou the history of the Causeway Coast, Magherabuoy House and our Hotel, please click the button below.